-Create a Near Critical Filter in Microsoft Project to Monitor Tasks.
+How to Create a Near Critical Filter in Microsoft Project

 Non-critical tasks can be as important as critical tasks in a schedule.
 This is because if a non-critical task slips then it can quickly appear on the critical path.
 This could negatively affect your project finish date and jeopardize the entire project.